 Christmas Mantel Tip: Since faux garland tends to be rather skimpy, beef up your display by purchasing two strands and weaving them together.
 Wendy created hers by twisting the branches of two strands together every foot or so.
 She then fluffed it up to make sure the twisting wasn't visible.

 Choosing your color palette is incredibly important when it comes to creating a mantel that reflects your decorating style.
 Linda (restyledhome.blogspot.com) suggests using several larger pieces that make a statement.
 Her fabric sign, purchased from an online crafts designer, features pretty white words on a soft blue background as the focal point of her display.
 Find similar cardboard deer heads, hurricane vases, and decorative white trees at your local crafts store.

 Let your imagination soar when it comes to your holiday mantel.
 Heidi (homebyheidi.blogspot.com) received a lot of compliments on her colorful, leopard-lined stockings and weeping cedar garland.
-Heidi used oversize ornaments to convey strength and cohesion.
+The Christmas garland with lights coordinates with oversize ornaments for a cohesive look.
 A glass doorknob adds height and provides a place to hang a pretty wreath.